stat545ubc-2021/ChloeYou_Mini_Data_Analysis/Milestone3/mini-project-3.md

 ## 3.2 (5 points)

 Write your model object from Exercise 2 to an R binary file (an RDS), and load it again.
 Be sure to save the binary file in your `output` folder.
 Use the functions `saveRDS()` and `readRDS()`.

--   The same robustness and reproducibility criteria as in 3.1 apply here.

 ``` r
 saveRDS(lm,here::here("output",'m3_lm.rds'))